-- 12.4.1 The risk management function involves the following activities, among others: - 12.4.1.
-Defining a risk management strategy; - 12.4.2.
-Identifying and analyzing key risk exposures relating to environmental, social and governance (ESG) factors and the achievement of the organization's strategic objectives; - 12.4.3.
-Evaluating and categorizing each identified risk using the Company's predefined risk categories and parameters; - 12.4.4.
-Establishing a risk register with clearly defined, prioritized and residual risks; - 12.4.5.
-Developing a risk mitigation plan for the most important risks to the Company, as defined by the risk management strategy; - 12.4.6.
-Communicating and reporting significant risk exposures including business risks (i.e., strategic, compliance, operational, financial and reputational risks), control issues and risk mitigation plan to the Board Risk Oversight Committee; and - 12.4.7.
+- 12.4.1 The risk management function involves the following activities, among others: - a.
+Defining a risk management strategy; - b.
+Identifying and analyzing key risk exposures relating to environmental, social and governance (ESG) factors and the achievement of the organization's strategic objectives; - c.
+Evaluating and categorizing each identified risk using the Corporation's predefined risk categories and parameters; - d.
+Establishing a risk register with clearly defined, prioritized and residual risks; - e.
+Developing a risk mitigation plan for the most important risks to the Corporation, as defined by the risk management strategy; - f.
+Communicating and reporting significant risk exposures including business risks (i.e., strategic, compliance, operational, financial and reputational risks), control issues and risk mitigation plan to the Risk Management Committee; and

+- g.
 Monitoring and evaluating the effectiveness of the organization's risk management processes. - 12.5.
 Chief Risk Officer.
-In managing the Company's Risk Management System, the Company shall have a Chief Risk Officer (CRO), who is the ultimate champion of Enterprise Risk Management (ERM) and has adequate authority, stature, resources and support to fulfill his responsibilities, subject to a company's size, risk profile and complexity of operations.
-The CRO has the following functions, among others: - 12.5.1.
-Supervises the entire ERM process and spearheads the development, implementation, maintenance and continuous improvement of ERM processes and documentation;

-- 12.5.2.
-Communicates the top risks and the status of the implementation of risk management strategies and action plans to the Board Risk Oversight Committee; - 12.5.3.
-Collaborates with the President in updating and making recommendations to the Board Risk Oversight Committee; - 12.5.4.
-Suggests ERM policies and related guidance, as may be needed; and - 12.5.5.
+In managing the Corporation's Risk Management System, the Corporation shall have a Chief Risk Officer (CRO), who is the ultimate champion of Enterprise Risk Management (ERM) and has adequate authority, stature, resources and support to fulfill his responsibilities, subject to a company's size, risk profile and complexity of operations.
+The CRO has the following functions, among others: - a.
+Supervises the entire ERM process and spearheads the development, implementation, maintenance and continuous improvement of ERM processes and documentation; - b.
+Communicates the top risks and the status of the implementation of risk management strategies and action plans to the Risk Management Committee; - c.
+Collaborates with the President in updating and making recommendations to the Risk Management Committee; - d.
+Suggests ERM policies and related guidance, as may be needed; and - e.
 Provides insights on the following: - i.
 Risk management processes are performing as intended; - ii.
 Risk measures reported are continuously reviewed by risk owners for effectiveness; and - iii.
 Established risk policies and procedures are being complied with.